pfrommerd/atlas/README.md

   4) Binary serializaiton
       --> allows for distributing precompiled versions of packages that act identically to a from-source build.

-Atlas differs from prior work in the same space (such as NixOS) through its innovative builtin automatic-memoization, infinitely-superscaling virtual machine design for maximum build parallelization, and dynamic hot reloading facilities.
+Atlas differs from prior work in the same space (such as NixOS) through its innovative builtin automatic-memoization, infinitely-superscaling virtual machine design for maximum build parallelization, and dynamic hot reloading/incremental computation features.

 We hope to eventually build the following services ontop of the core language
  - Local code build system